-a) EEMs Scenarios
+a) EEMs Scenario

-As already stated in the main template body, the EEMs list will be presented in scenarios tables.
+As already stated in the main template body, the EEMs list will be presented in scenario table.
 The objective is to show the bundling effect of EEMs.
 The bundling scenario will be treated as one stand-alone EEM, with the totals being the cross-effect value from the whole bundling analyzed together.

-As guidance, the recommended package should not include i) measures with payback periods longer than 20 years except for building envelope measure and ii) measures with paybacks longer than the lifetime of the equipment.
+As guidance, the proposed scenario should not include i) measures with payback periods longer than 20 years except for building envelope measure and ii) measures with paybacks longer than the lifetime of the equipment.